What is Guided Imagery?

 This imagery evokes the wider perspective and peaceful or transcendent feelings provided by mystical states of consciousness and prayer.
 This might involve sensing assistance from angels, guides, power animals, God, or specific religious figures and symbols; or imagery that fosters a sense of oneness and connection with all things; or any imagery that deeply opens the heart.

-We've all experienced, after all, moments of "knowing" that defy logic and reason.
+We've all experienced moments of "knowing" that defy logic and reason.
 What is this business we call intuition, and how does it work?
 Why do certain life experiences - falling in love, intense grief, near-death experience, meditation, for instance - seem to bring it on?
 And what can we do to coax it out of us even more?

 Belleruth, through her interviews with more than 40 gifted intuitives, learned a lot about the personality traits and personal experiences that release this universal talent.
 She also synthesized a simple but profound explanation of the physics of ESP, and created guided imagery exercises to replicate the powerful mind states that unlock this magical but ordinary ability.

-Here are some of the conclusions she came to after over a year of heavy-duty research:
+Here are some of the conclusions she came to after over a year of research:

-- Everyone is psychic, This is no big deal.
-We only make psi extraordinary because we live in a left-brain dominated culture.
+- Everyone is psychic, This is nothing extraordinary.
+We only make it so because we live in a left-brain dominated culture.

 - There are many things we can do to increase our skill at accessing these natural human gifts for telepathy, precognition and intuitive knowing.

-- Guided imagery is one near-perfect vehicle for replicating both the biophysical and the subjective conditions that configure to produce a "psychic pop" of sixth sense knowing.
+- Guided imagery is one near-perfect vehicle for replicating both the biophysical and the subjective conditions that come together to produce a "psychic pop" of sixth sense knowing.

 - Guided imagery that opens the heart and deliberately evokes feelings of love, gratitude and compassion, is a particularly safe and powerful way to do this.

 - Further unlocking the sixth sense through opening the heart is a good idea.
 It helps us stay safe, perform well and create beauty.
-(The intuitive process and the creative process are the same process.)
-But that's not the only reason: opening the heart is something the world badly needs.
+(The intuitive process and the creative process are essentially the same process.)

 What are some really good conditions for making my imagery as effective as possible?